 Purely cosmetic while you are setting a new zoom level, everything is fine upon map redraw.

 Load a shapefile, click the zoom-in button, set your first mark then as you drag for the second corner you should see a semi-transparent filled + outlined box following the mouse.
 If the mouse is not in the top 100x100 (or so) pixels from the top left of the map canvas the semi-transparent part of the box is broken.

 On Mac it makes the box a solid+opaque grey, with anything that the box passed over erased to white until you release the mouse button.
 If you drag the 2nd corner of the box into the top left you correctly see the semi-transparent map underneath, but it goes back to grey once you move away from there.

 On the PC the zoom box leaves a stuttered trail of its outline behind, unless again you are in the top left 100x100 (or so) pixels of the map frame.

 ps- milestone and version trac fields need a 0.10 option.

-#2 Updated by simonb - over 11 years ago
+#2 Updated by simonb - about 12 years ago